Skip to content

 Mothering Against Militarism

-May 8, 2018Belinda Linn Rincón Informed Commentary Leave a comment
+May 8, 2018Belinda Linn Rincón Gender Studies, Informed Commentary, Latinx Literature, Militarism Leave a comment

 In April of 1918 anxious military bureaucrats were summoned by the Assistant Secretary of War to discuss the looming domestic